AllanOricil/esp32-mfa-authenticator/README.md

 ### 📚 How to recalibrate the touch sensor

 1. Add the following property to the root of your `config.yml` and save it.
+   > [!WARNING]
-   > **WARNING:** The calibration process will initiate upon the initial boot of the board, regardless of the content stored in `config.yml`.
+   > The calibration process will initiate upon the initial boot of the board, regardless of the content stored in `config.yml`.

 ```yml
 touch: